MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/extensions/enforce-container-cpu-memory-limits.md

 ---
 title: AKS container CPU and memory limits aren't enforced
-description: Provide a solution to an issue where CPU and memory limits aren't enforced for AKS containers. ms.date: 04/10/2024 ms.reviewer: momajed, cssakscic ms.service: azure-kubernetes-service ms.custom: sap:Extensions, Policies and Add-Ons
+description: Provides a solution to an issue where CPU and memory limits aren't enforced for AKS containers. ms.date: 04/12/2024 ms.reviewer: momajed, cssakscic ms.service: azure-kubernetes-service ms.custom: sap:Extensions, Policies and Add-Ons
 ---
 # AKS container CPU and memory limits aren't enforced

-This article provides a solution to an issue where CPU and memory limits aren't enforced for containers when you use Azure Policy Add-on for Azure Kubernetes Service (AKS).
+This article provides a solution to an issue where CPU and memory limits aren't enforced for containers when you use the Azure Policy Add-on for Azure Kubernetes Service (AKS).

 ## Symptoms